Jakob-Lester/Jakob-Lester/README.md

  # About Me:
  </h1>

-Second-year Computer Science student at Southern New Hampshire University, concentrating in Software Engineering.
+Second-year Information Technology student at Southern New Hampshire University.
 I'm passionate about building applications and constantly learning new technologies to bring my ideas to life.

 <h2>🤳Connect with me:</h2>